wilianAlbrecht/wilianAlbrecht/README.md

 ## OpenFinanceData Ecosystem

-A collection of open-source projects built to provide structured, unified, and developer-friendly access to financial data.
+The **OpenFinanceData Ecosystem** is a collection of open-source tools designed to make financial data easier to access, organize, and work with across different applications.

+It provides unified data endpoints, calculated indicators, a shared library, and a front-end interface for visualization — forming a modular system that can be expanded or consumed independently.

 <details>
-  <summary>🔍 About my projects</summary>
+  <summary> About my projects</summary>

-  ... conteúdo ...
-</details>

     ### 🔹 **OpenFinanceData**
     Unified financial data API providing structured endpoints for:
     - Price information
     - Fundamentals
     - Earnings
     - Historical data
     - Search & metadata

     ### 🔹 **Indicators API**
     Service that exposes calculated financial indicators:
     - Valuation metrics
     - Dividend metrics
     - Profitability and margin indicators
     - Growth metrics
     - Designed for easy front-end consumption

     ### 🔹 **OpenFinanceDataLib** *(in development)*
     A modular library that centralizes internal clients, response normalizers, and unified data access for the ecosystem.

     ### 🔹 **OpenFinanceData Front-End**
     A visualization interface that consumes data from the ecosystem, providing:
     - Interactive charts
     - Financial indicators
     - Filters and structured insights

+</details>

 ---